scikit-image/scikit-image/INSTALL.rst

   sudo pip [anything else]

-This is almost guaranteed to not only destroy your installation of python, but also your whole operating system since the operating system expects very specific versions of libraries to be installed.
-In the best case, you are left with a broken install.
+This is almost guaranteed to not only destroy your installation of python, but also your whole operating system.
+This is beacuse the operating system expects very specific versions of libraries to be installed and pip may attempt to update many of them.
+In the best case, you are left with a broken install of scikit-image.
 In the worst case, your operating system will refuse to boot, and the easiest solution might be to perform a clean install.

 .. warning::

-   If you must use the system environment, which we do not recommend, read on below.
+   If you must use the operating system's environment, which we do not recommend, read on below.

 1. Standard Installation: